BigPolarBear1/factorization/README.md

 Update: Ok, chapter VII is now completey done.
 I am never touching or refactoring that chapter again.
 It's perfect now.
 That concludes all the math research and background to write the final chapter now, "The Polar Bear algorithm".
 First a quick break.
 Then I'll begin.
 I'm hoping to finish it today, then the code in the coming days.

 DIES IRAE FUCKERS.
 FUCKING NAZIS.
 I'M AM GOING TO WORK DAY AND NIGHT NOW TO FINSH THIS FINAL STRETCH.
 ITS ALL THERE.
 ALL THE MATH IS THERE NOW.
 FUCK YOU PIECES OF SHIT.
 FUCK YOU NAZIS.
 FUCK AMERICA.
 FUCK EUROPE.
 FUCK ALL YOU NAZI PIECES OF SHIT.
 I'LL END YOU PEOPLE.
 GO TO HELL FOR WHAT YOU PEOPLE DID.
 DAY OF RECKONING IS HERE.

+YOU FUCKING LOSERS GOT DESTROYED BY A "DUDE IN A DRESS" (TO QOUTE THAT FUCKING RETARD HEGSETH).
+PATHETIC.
+YOU ARE ALL PATHETIC LOSERS.
+GO CRY FUCKING LOSERS.

 -----------------------------------------------